Hiroshi Abe's home page

 Hiroshi Abe's home page (阿部寛のホームページ, Abe Hiroshi no Hōmupēji) is a website by the Japanese actor Hiroshi Abe.
 It is known in Japan for its simple design and is often said to be reminiscent of the 1990s internet in Japan.
-It is also used by fans for benchmarking newly released consoles and hardware devices.
+It is also used by fans for benchmarking newly released video game consoles and hardware devices.

 History

 The website was first created by a fan of the Japanese actor Hiroshi Abe as a fan site alongside actress Yūko Natori.
 Abe's agency later acquired it and made it his official website.
 It was hosted in Nifty Corporation's "@homepage" service.
 It became a viral phenomenon in 2016, when Nifty planned to discontinue their "@homepage" service, and fans feared that it would destroy the website.
 Nifty discontinued the website in 2016 and it was replaced with LaCoocan.
 On August 27, 2025, Nifty announced that it will now support HTTPS on their homepage, which was implemented in October 2025.